dwellons/DonationLog/README.md

     * Hibernate
 * Hosting
     * AWS
-* Tech I'd like to explore as part of this work
+* Future Tech I'd like to explore as part of this work
     * Email API's
     * Codenameone for Mobile deployment
 * Unit Testing